 If you entered case diagnoses and/or deaths with sex and/or age disaggregation, for all models (in turn) activate ‘Adjust IRRs during fitting’ for sex and/or age.
 This option will not show if your data missed sex and age.

-Set all models (or at least) to either “Training run” – which runs quickest, but does not produce uncertainty bounds – or National run.
-Run all 4-6 models in turn, or all at once using the ‘Fit all models’ button; for Splines run at least the 5 knots and optionally (if none of the earlier 4 models looks sensible) also try 3 or 4 knots.
+Run all 4-6 models in turn using the ‘Fit selected model’ button, or all at once using the ‘Fit all models’ button; for Splines run at least the 5 knots and optionally (if none of the earlier 4 models looks sensible) also try 3 or 4 knots.

 To select the best model, consider the respective Akaike Information Criterion scores (bottom-left corner).
 Lower AIC number indicates better fit, but if AIC values differ by less than 10 between 2 models, either is acceptable.
 Before deciding, also review the Model comparison graphs, preferring curves with plausible smooth historic patterns in new infections, HIV population and knowledge of status.
 In Model comparison graphs, the selected model shows as a blue line, the other 3 models show in green shades.
 Colours switch as you change the selected model.